bloominstituteoftechnology/react-stateful-widgets/README.md

 - [ ] Each file includes a link to a video, and a set of instructions which can be summarized as:
   - Watch the video demoing the finished component, and think about how much state is needed.
   - Create the necessary slices of component state using the state hook.
-  - Fix the JSX so it displays information derived from state, instead of hard-coded data.
+  - Fix the JSX so it displays information erived from state, instead of hard-coded data.
   - Fix the event handlers so they allow the user to update state by interacting with the page.

 ### Task 3: Stretch Problems